Turnstyles/the-plot-garden-design/notes/flavor-and-design.md

 # Visual Design

-- I think the aesthetic should be very minimalist, largely black screen, almost inspired by text-based role playing games.
+- I think the aesthetic should be very minimalist, largely black(cw: agreed but I think white, focus on easy to print) screen, almost inspired by text-based role playing games.
 This puts much more emphasis on imagination and leaves room for it.
 A more concrete aesthetic/visual design probably funnels the imagined possibilities and funnels the appeal.

 # Setting/Scenario